 During the year ended January 31, 2021, goodwill and long-lived assets, including certain property and equipment and purchased intangibles subject to amortization, were impaired as a result of the interim goodwill and long-lived asset impairment tests performed as of April 30, 2020.
 The goodwill Level 3 fair value was determined using the average of the guideline public company analysis and the discounted cash flow analysis, both of which were unobservable.
-The long-lived asset Level 3 fair value was determined using the market and income approaches, both of which were unobservable.
+The long-lived asset Level 3 fair value was determined using the discounted cash flow analysis using the market and income approaches, both of which were unobservable.